 I have never felt more “thanked” for loving an artist than how Cole made me feel during her show.

 It was easy to see Cole’s gratitude to her listeners when she called up a long time fan to join her on “Hush, Hush, Hush.”
 The bridge of this song is sung by Peter Gabriel on her This Fire album, but tonight it was sung by a fan simply known as Vincent to the audience.
-Cole said how she heard him sing the bridge of this song and she spontaneously asked him to join her on stage; a fan’s biggest dream.

-Although, one must be warned, you never know what you are going to get when you see Paula Cole, but one thing is certain, you will have a profound experience.
+Although one must be warned, you never know what you are going to get when you see Paula Cole, but one thing is certain, you will have a profound experience.
 Whether it’s Paula belting her anguish or calmly portraying her grief and frustration, you will always walk away with a message of hope and resilience wrapped in the only medium that portrays both simultaneously, music.